cooked/cooked.github.io/_posts/2023-12-08-buildroot_rpi_kernel_rt.md

 Jump straight to the Buildroot [config file](https://github.com/cooked/buildroot-ext/tree/master/configs).

-## Introduction
+## Introduction to real-time kernel

 As a developer, I’ve often encountered situations where I needed a real-time-capable system.
 Whether it’s for work or personal projects, having a responsive and predictable system is crucial.
 Recently, I delved into the world of real-time Linux kernels, specifically using the PREEMPT-RT patch.
 In this blog post, I’ll share my journey and provide step-by-step instructions for patching the Linux kernel with PREEMPT-RT using Buildroot.

-## Real-time kernel

 Real-time (RT) systems are designed to meet strict timing requirements, ensuring that tasks are executed within specific time constraints.
 These systems are critical for applications such as industrial automation, robotics, automotive control, and audio/video streaming.